FTP Data Connection Modes: Passive or Active

 This is why most FTP client tools default to use Passive Mode for data connections.

-What is "Send to Bluetooth" in Microsoft Word?
+What is "OneNote Linked Notes Add-in" in Microsoft Word?
 Should I disable it?
-"Send to Bluetooth" is a COM Add...
+"OneNote Linked Notes ...